skillrepos/copilot-hands-on/labs.md

 ![Copilot options inline](./images/cdd225.png?raw=true "Copilot options inline")
 <br><br>

-8. Go ahead and click on the "Fix using Copilot" option.
+8. Go ahead and click on the "Fix using Copilot" or "Fix" option.
 <br><br>

-9. After a few moments, it should propose a fix that you can just accept (via the Accept button).
-You can also click on the *Show Changes* icon to see before/after for the proposed changes.
+9. After a few moments, it should propose a fix that you can just accept (via the *Accept* button).
 (If it doesn't propose a fix in the dialog, you can skip to step 12 and use the /fix command in chat instead.)

 ![Fixing with Copilot](./images/cdd227.png?raw=true "Fixing with Copilot")
 <br><br>